 When you enter the final 12 weeks of marathon training, the long run becomes a key focus in your weekly marathon training mix.
 Here running coach Nick Anderson from Running With Us gives his top tips for getting this key element right in your marathon preparation.

-Before we dive in deeper into how to get the long runs right, let’s get one thing straight: Marathon training isn’t all about your long runs.
+Before we dive in deeper into how to train for a marathon and get the long runs right, let’s get one thing straight: Marathon training isn’t all about your long runs.

 Where should I be?

 The long run takes an increasing role in marathon training 12-16 weeks out from race day.
 A great goal is to get in a consistent weekly long run of 1.75-2 hours at a relaxed and conversational effort when you have about 16 weeks to your race.
 When you have about 12 weeks to the big day, start to regularly run 2 hours and over, giving some thought to pace/effort and training zones.

 How to build?

 Even for experienced runners patience in marathon training is key.
 Adding 10-15 minutes each week onto your long run is a sensible progression.
 Don’t be surprised if niggles and fatigue sets in if you start jumping up the long run by 30-40 minutes at a time.